 Who We Are

-Meet the Faculty, Lecturers, and Graduate Teaching Assistants of the UH French & Italian Division
+Meet the Faculty of the UH French & Italian Division

 Louis Bousquet, a French native, received an MA in History and Geography from the University of Nice Sophia Antipolis followed by an MA in French Literature from Rutgers University and a PhD from UC Santa Barbara.
 Before coming to Hawai’i he traveled the world and the seven seas (everybody's looking for something), and lived in the Middle-East and Africa.
 He teaches language, civilization, cinema and literature courses at the undergraduate and graduate level.
 His research focuses on the art of love from medieval to contemporary societies, disenchantment and the modern homunculi: he specializes in Michel Houellebecq’s opus.
 He is the Chair of the division of French and Italian at UH Mãnoa and co-leads the French-Speaking Oceania and Asia Initiative (FSOAI) and the Oceania Ensemble series.